Alisaxy/Useful-eslisp-macros/README.md

 * let, the classic Lisp let for JS
 * vlambda, variadic lambdas
 * ?, ternary if as full-fledged expressions
-* guard, guards against undefined error (it's up to you to decide whether it's a good idea or not)
+* guard guards against undefined error (it's up to you to decide whether it's a good idea or not)
-* buld, build a path in an object
+* build builds a path in an object